ibexa/documentation-developer/docs/personalization/tracking_with_yct.md

 `push(commandArray)`

-Executes the given command array, which is simply a JavaScript array that conforms to the following format.
+Executes the given command array, which is a JavaScript array that conforms to the following format.
 The first element of the array must be the name of a tracker object method passed as a string.